 If a patient tests positive for the coronavirus, we will immediately isolate this patient and relocate them to our COVID-19 area to ensure they do not have contact with any other patients in our facility.

 We are committed to being transparent and sharing all of the information available.
 We will keep our COVID-19 infection numbers, both current and cumulative, up to date on our website.

 Notify our Health Partners

 If we have a patient or staff member test positive for the coronavirus, we will immediately contact our local and state health departments as well as the Center for Medicare & Medicaid Services.
 These partner agencies would provide us extra support as we navigate the situation.

 The team at Promontory is committed to doing all we can to help protect our patients from COVID-19.
-If you have questions about the steps we are taking, please contact Monte Jones at 208.528.4000.
+If you have questions about the steps we are taking, please contact Randy Chambers at 208.528.4000.